Poisson boundaries over locally compact quantum groups: Introduction

 It is known that there exists a probability measure space $(\Pi, \nu)$, the Poisson boundary of $(G, \mu)$, such that $L_\infty(\Pi, \nu)$ can be identified with the weak* closed subspace $\h_\mu$ of $L_{\infty}(G)$ which consists of all $\mu$-harmonic functions, i.e., functions $h$ on $G$ satisfying $\Phi_{\mu}(h) = h$.

-The noncommutative version of this concept can be considered in two different directions: one replaces $L_\infty(G)$ by certain quantum groups, such as its dual (quantum) group von Neumann algebra $VN(G)$ or quantum groups arising from mathematical physics; in another direction, one can perform the quantum mechanical passage from $L_\infty(G)$ to $\B(L_2(G))$.

 Poisson boundaries over discrete quantum groups were first studied by Izumi \cite{I}.
 He used these objects to study compact quantum group actions.
 More precisely, he showed that the relative commutant of the fixed point algebra of certain ITP actions of compact quantum groups can be realized as the Poisson boundary over the dual (discrete) quantum group.
 As a concrete example, he showed that in the case of Woronowicz' compact quantum group $SU_q(2)$, this gives an identification between the Poisson boundary of a Markov operator on the dual quantum group, with one of the Podle\'{s} spheres \cite{Podles}.
-Later this result was generalized to the case of $SU_q(n)$ by Izumi, Neshveyev and Tuset \cite{INT}.
+Later this result was extended to the case of $SU_q(n)$ by Izumi, Neshveyev and Tuset \cite{INT}, and further generalized by Tomatsu in \cite{Tom}.
 Poisson boundaries for other discrete quantum groups have been studied by Vaes, Vander Vennet and Vergnioux \cite{VV1}, \cite{VV2}, \cite{VV3}.

-On the other hand, Jaworski and Neufang \cite{JN} investigated the second way of quantization.
-Their starting point is a result by Ghahramani \cite{Gha} stating that there is a natural isometric representation $\Theta$ of the measure algebra $M(G)$ as operators acting on $\B(L_2(G))$, such that for $\mu\in M(G)$ and $h\in L_\infty(G)$ -- viewed as a multiplication operator on $L_2(G)$ -- we have $\Theta(\mu)(h) = \mu \star h$.
-So, they replaced the commutative von Neumann algebra $L_\infty(G)$ by $\B(L_2(G))$, where the latter is endowed with the extended convolution action given by $\Theta$.
-The dual analogue of this representation has been studied by Neufang, Ruan and Spronk \cite{NRS} for the action of the Fourier--Stieljes algebra $B(G)$ on $VN(G)$, extended to $\B(L_2(G))$.
-Subsequently, Neufang and Runde \cite{NR} used this (dual) extension theorem to combine the two types of quantizations in this case, and studied the harmonic operators in $\B(L_2(G))$ with respect to the extended action of a positive definite function.

-In this paper, we establish important classical results on Poisson boundaries and harmonic functions in the quantum group setting: first concerning harmonic operators on the level of the quantum group $\LL$, and finally the quantization to the level of $\B(\LT)$.
-Indeed, in the final section we prove a result for the space of harmonic operators in $\B(\LT)$ in terms of the Poisson boundary at the level of $\LL$.
-The general framework for our study are thus Markov operators (i.e., normal, completely positive, unital maps) stemming from quantum group actions.